-Over 4.4 million Canadians (one out of every seven) live with some form of disability.
+Over 22% live with some form of disability.
 That’s a substantial group of possible buyers and renters who are overlooked by builders.

 There is increasing concern in Canada about healthcare costs, chronic disease and disabilities, and an aging population.
 Waiting lists for long-term care could be greatly reduced if homes were accessible.
 There is pressure for affordable accessible housing for the growing numbers of seniors, along with people of all ages with many types of disabilities.